ParallelMaths/parallel/pages/10-19-tongue-twisters.md

 Alice says, ‘The first person to find the sum of these five numbers, without using a calculator, is the winner.’

-They both line up the numbers in an addition sum (‘soldier sums’) and then start adding at the same time.
+They both line up the numbers in a column and then start adding at the same time.
 Alice gets the correct answer in 2 seconds – how did she do this?

 * [ ] She has superhuman powers
 * [ ] Her trick involved squaring and then square rooting